|For Chrome||For Firefox||For Edge|

 What is it?

-Detrumpify is a simple Chrome Extension that I originally wrote in a fit of pique and have enhancing ever since.
-Donald Trump is a kind of doofus-vampire who, despite being epically wrong about just about everything, seems to have a magical sway over the media and, most unfortunately, a big chunk of the electorate.
+Detrumpify is a simple browser extension that I originally wrote in a fit of pique and have been incrementally enhancing ever since.
+Donald Trump is a doofus-vampire who, despite being epically wrong about just about everything, seems to have a magical sway over the media and, most unfortunately, a big chunk of the electorate.

 I got tired of seeing his name repeated endlessly, so I chose to do something small about it.
 I took a list of excellent insults compiled from Jezebel.com and used them to create a little program that substitutes them every time you-know-who’s name appears.